Biscuits and Cookies Recipes Shortbread

 Shortbread with Spring Flowers

-Made with butter, flour, and sugar and rolled in crunchy Demerara, these simple slice and bake shortbread cookies with edible flowers make a colorful teatime treat.
+Made with butter and flour and rolled in crunchy Demerara sugar, these simple slice and bake shortbread cookies with edible flowers make a colorful teatime treat.

 Slice and bake shortbread cookies on a white background, along with a bowl of colorful dried flower petals